ACADEMIC INTEGRITY POLICY

 Research Misconduct and Other Unethical Conduct

 The integrity of the scientific enterprise requires adherence to the highest ethical standards in the conduct of research and research training.
-Therefore, students and other trainees conducting research are bound by the same ethical guidelines that apply to faculty investigators.
-These standards are described briefly in the New York Medical College Guidelines for Ethical Practices in Research and Policies for Dealing with Instances of Alleged Violations of Ethical Standards5 and more fully in the US Public Health Service Policies on Research Misconduct6.
+Therefore, students and other trainees conducting research are bound by the same ethical guidelines that apply to faculty investigators, based on the Public Health Service regulations dated May 17, 2005.

-Research misconduct is defined in the USPHS Policy as "fabrication, falsification, or plagiarism in proposing, performing, or reviewing research, or in reporting research results."6 When appropriate, adjudication will be conducted according to Touro College and University System's Guidelines for Ethical Practices in Research cited above.
+Research misconduct is defined in the USPHS Policy as “fabrication, falsification, or plagiarism in proposing, performing, or reviewing research, or in reporting research results.”3

 MISLEADING OR FRAUDULENT BEHAVIOR